Adblockers – Three Dirty Little Secrets

 Blocking exists partly because of a couple of dirty little secrets from Adland themselves.

-Firstly advertisers don’t trust publishers to report ad-impressions accurately and fear fake traffic and falsified clicks.
+Firstly, advertisers don’t trust publishers to report ad impressions accurately and fear fake traffic and falsified clicks.
 It’s reckoned 3% of ad traffic is fake.
-Publishers therefore routinely use independent counters known as ad-servers to report the traffic.
-Ad-server companies are classic middlemen who slice, dice and rehash traffic for selling on in secondary exchanges.
+Publishers therefore routinely use independent counters known as ad servers to report the traffic.
+Ad-server companies are classic middlemen who slice, dice, and rehash traffic for selling on in secondary exchanges.
 It’s big business.
-However, if publishers served their own ads the ad-blockers would struggle and need to block every image on every site across the web, which is less enticing for users.
-So as things stand, a blocker merely suppresses the few hundreds of the main ad-server URLs whilst whitelisting those who pay to remain unblocked.
+However, if publishers served their own ads, the ad-blockers would struggle and need to block every image on every site across the web, which is less enticing for users.
+So as things stand, a blocker merely suppresses the few hundreds of the main ad-server URLs while whitelisting those who pay to remain unblocked.

 This rapid uptick in ad circumvention tools is reported to hurt the smaller sites the most.
-In the UK, Ad blocking was up 82% or 12 million users (one fifth of the UK population), while it jumped 48% in USA to 45 million active users over 2014 to June 2015.
+In the UK, ad blocking was up 82%, or 12 million users (one fifth of the UK population), while it jumped 48% in the USA to 45 million active users over 2014 to June 2015.

-Given AdBlockers cut out ads from loading, impressions are not recorded and the publishers are therefore not paid.
+Given AdBlockers cut out ads from loading, impressions are not recorded, and the publishers are therefore not paid.
 It’s reckoned $22bn is lost by publishers.
-To the users, no adverts also means no tracking.
+To the users, no ads also means no tracking.

-German media conglomerate Axel Springer has opened a new legal challenge against the makers of plugin for iOS (despite all previous German anti-Adblock court cases favour of ABP).
+German media conglomerate Axel Springer has opened a new legal challenge against the makers of plugins for iOS (despite all previous German anti-adblock court cases in favour of ABP).

 Dirty Little Secret of Pirates

-Without irony many pirate sites won’t allow access to the wares, if an ad-block is present in the browser.
+Without irony, many pirate sites won’t allow access to the wares if an ad block is present in the browser.
 Everything has a price to pay, including “free pirated” content.
-Aggressive adverts, cookie stuffing, codecs with questionable payloads or drive-by browser Trojans are that price on many ad funded streaming and download sites are a few of the currencies.
+Aggressive advertisements, cookie stuffing, codecs with questionable payloads or drive-by browser Trojans are that price on many ad-funded streaming and download sites are a few of the currencies.
 The dirty little secret of pirates is you are expected to pay, one way or another.

 Dirty Little Secret of Adblockers

-Sure, on one hand the plugins and apps do a great job of blocking ad-tracking codes and speeding up websites.
-Where they fall foul of their own brilliance however, is by charging publishers to go onto a whitelist and keep their adverts unblocked.
+Sure, on one hand, the plugins and apps do a great job of blocking ad-tracking codes and speeding up websites.
+Where they fall foul of their own brilliance, however, is by charging publishers to go onto a whitelist and keep their ads unblocked.

-But, if only it was that simple!
-Publishers then need to apply and meet the criteria for the unregulated “Acceptable Ads Programme” which is administered by an independent entity under contract to the major player AdBlockerPlus (ABP).
-Once accepted, it’s then possible to just pony-up dollars to have your site’s adverts show.
+But if only it was that simple!
+Publishers then need to apply and meet the criteria for the unregulated “Acceptable Ads Programme,” which is administered by an independent entity under contract to the major player AdBlockerPlus (ABP).
+Once accepted, it’s then possible to just pony up dollars to have your site’s ads show.

-This “pay to play” is occurring in an era of much disdain towards any sort of traffic-throttling or non-neutrality of net, meaning the success of adblockers is contrary to the politique du jour in regards Russian style zil-lanes for Ads.
+This “pay to play” is occurring in an era of much disdain towards any sort of traffic-throttling or non-neutrality of the net, meaning the success of adblockers is contrary to the politique du jour in regards to Russian-style zil-lanes for ads.

-Some believe that ABP, Peace, Adblock Fast, Crystal and alike are better understood as “tracking script blockers”, in that they offer and reintroduce an element of user privacy.
-Yet, in the same way that he Ghostery claims to protect privacy, (though harvests your browsing history etc.), so too do the Adblockers embellish the trade-off.
+Some believe that ABP, Peace, Adblock Fast, Crystal, and alike are better understood as “tracking script blockers” in that they offer and reintroduce an element of user privacy.
+Yet, in the same way that Ghostery claims to protect privacy (though it harvests your browsing history, etc.), so too do the adblockers embellish the trade-off.
 You are therefore just trading being tracked by many for being tracked by one.
 Oh, and there is still the extortion of whitelists.